Alexay/JDir/README.md

 # alexdir
-My attempt as merging some of the Windows DIR functionality with GNU's ls
+My attempt at implementing the Windows DIR command completely in Java.